Astor63/DirectImput-Generic-Controller-Fix/ReadMe.md

 ### Fixed Games:

-The fix solve the *DirectInput* issue on the following games
+The fix solve the *DirectInput* issue on the following games:

 | Title                         | Publisher         | Platform       | Release               |
 | -------------                  | -------------     | -------------  |-------------          |